onurunaall/LangGraph-Chatbot/README.md

 # LangGraph Chatbot

-This project is an advanced support chatbot built with LangGraph.
-It demonstrates:
+This is a support chatbot project built with LangGraph.
+It is designed as a learning project to demonstrate several key features:

-- **State Management & Custom State:** Using a LangGraph `StateGraph` with custom keys (e.g. `messages`, `name`, `birthday`).
+- **State Management & Custom State:** We use a LangGraph `StateGraph` with custom keys (like `messages`, `name`, and `birthday`).
-- **Tool Integration:** Integrating external tools (a simulated web search via Tavily and human assistance via an interrupt).
+- **Tool Integration:** The chatbot integrates external tools (a simulated web search tool and a human assistance tool).
-- **Memory & Checkpointing:** Persistent conversation state using an in-memory checkpointer.
+- **Memory & Checkpointing:** It saves conversation state using an in-memory checkpointer.
-- **Human-in-the-Loop:** Pausing execution to request human input for guidance.
+- **Human-in-the-Loop:** It can pause and request human input when needed.
-- **Time Travel:** Reverting to previous checkpoints to resume execution from an earlier state.
+- **Time Travel:** You can revert to previous checkpoints (like rewinding a conversation).